ncsu-cga/research.package/_pages/software-architecture.md

 import 'package:research_package/research_package.dart';
 ```

-Or with the following lines you can decide which library of the package you want to gain access to:
+Or you can decide which library of the package you want to use:

 ``` dart
 import 'package:research_package/model.dart';